Rimac Nevera Electric Hypercar Breaks Cover With 1,914 Horsepower

 Being an electric vehicle that prioritizes performance over anything else, range will be a concern for those who are actually going to use the hypercar.
 Rimac has fitted a large 120-kWh battery it says has enough juice for a targeted range of 550 kilometers (342 miles) in the WLTP cycle.
 It goes without saying pushing those four electric motors will deplete the battery much quicker, but that's a first-world problem we'd love to have.

-Once you're out of energy, the Nevera needs 22 minutes to charge from 0 to 80 percent by supporting an impressive 500-kW fast charging.
+Once you're out of energy, the Nevera needs 22 minutes to charge from 0 to 80 percent by supporting an impressive 500-kW fast-charging.
 Rimac developed the battery pack all on its own as an integral part of the hypercar, adding 37 percent structural stiffness to the carbon fiber monocoque.
 The whole car weighs 2,150 kilograms (4,739 pounds), distributed 48/52 front/rear.

+With great power (and weight) comes great responsibility, prompting Rimac to fit the hypercar with 390-mm Brembo carbon-ceramic brake discs fitted with six-piston calipers.
+The Nevera is claimed to provide the highest use of regenerative braking of any production car by dissipating kinetic energy through the friction brakes when the battery’s temperature approaches its thermal limits.
+If the friction brakes are running hot, regenerative braking will automatically kick in.

-Capped at only 150 units, the Rimac Nevera has been developed as a true global model and will set you back a cool €2 million.
+Capped at only 150 units, the Rimac Nevera has been developed as a truly global model and will set you back a cool €2 million.
 Each one will be signed off by company founder and CEO Mate Rimac.
+Customers will get to pick from GT, Signature, Timeless versions, plus a Bespoke edition with greater personalization options.
+Rimac goes as far as to say there won't be two identical cars.

 Source: Rimac Automobili